tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Does the marine/non-marine biome of a taxon from the bdq:sourceAuthority match the biome at the location given by the coordinates?</td>
+			<td>Does the marine/non-marine biome of a taxon from the bdqval:sourceAuthority match the biome at the location given by the coordinates?</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if either bdq:taxonIsMarine or bdq:geospatialLand are not available; INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:scientificName is bdq:Empty or (2) the values of dwc:decimalLatitude or dwc:decimalLongitude are bdq:Empty or (3) if bdq:assumptionOnUnknownBiome is noassumption and the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine; COMPLIANT if (1) the taxon marine/nonmarine status from bdq:taxonIsMarine matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters or (2) if the marine/nonmarine status of the taxon is not interpretable from bdq:taxonIsMarine and bdq:assumptionOnUnknownBiome matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdq:geospatialLand plus an exterior buffer given by bdq:spatialBufferInMeters; otherwise NOT_COMPLIANT</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if either bdqval:taxonIsMarine or bdqval:geospatialLand are not available; INTERNAL_PREREQUISITES_NOT_MET if (1) dwc:scientificName is bdqval:Empty or (2) the values of dwc:decimalLatitude or dwc:decimalLongitude are bdqval:Empty or (3) if bdqval:assumptionOnUnknownBiome is noassumption and the marine/nonmarine status of the taxon is not interpretable from bdqval:taxonIsMarine; COMPLIANT if (1) the taxon marine/nonmarine status from bdqval:taxonIsMarine matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdqval:geospatialLand plus an exterior buffer given by bdqval:spatialBufferInMeters or (2) if the marine/nonmarine status of the taxon is not interpretable from bdqval:taxonIsMarine and bdqval:assumptionOnUnknownBiome matches the marine/nonmarine status of dwc:decimalLatitude and dwc:decimalLongitude on the boundaries given by bdqval:geospatialLand plus an exterior buffer given by bdqval:spatialBufferInMeters; otherwise NOT_COMPLIANT</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>